 SCD would input data and maintain it.
 Problems go to IT, SCD wants to maintain control on their data.

 Data Sharing Limitations: Privacy issues with farmers.
-Don't mind sharing data but don't want to be too specific.
-Maps that are not to specific (ie don't tag BMPs to a parcel, but rather say there of XX of BMP YY in a watershed) would be ok.
+Don't mind sharing data but don't want to be too

 How to Obtain Data: FOIA request